artem-zur/cloud-commerce-sample-setup/js-storefront/spartacusstore/README.md

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.

-## Build
+## SSR Mode

-Run `yarn build:ssr` to build the project.
+1. Run `yarn build:ssr` to build the project.
 The build artifacts will be stored in the `dist/` directory.
+2. Run `yarn serve:ssr` to start the project.

 ## Running unit tests